deanpeters/product-manager-prompts/prompts/user-story-splitting-prompt-template.md

 ## Usage:
 1. Enter the prompt and the user story that needs to be split.
-2. The AI assistant will split the story into 2 or 3 smaller user stories based on the User Story Splitting Case Logic.
+2. The AI assistant will split the story into 2 smaller user stories based on the User Story Splitting Case Logic.
+  - NOTE: each split of a story has a left side of the split smaller user story and a right side of the smaller split of the user story
 3. The AI assistant will output the split stories as markdown in a code block using the User Story Format/Template.
 4. Copy and modify the split stories as needed for your backlog.